-You only need type ‘Fashion’ into the search bar on DailyArt Magazine and you will be met with numerous articles on the topic ranging from how fashion and art intersect, to the sculpture-like dresses of various designers.
-Furthermore, our writers have attempted to answer the age-old question of whether or not fashion is indeed an art.
+You only need type “Fashion” into the search bar on DailyArt Magazine and you will be met with numerous articles on the topic ranging from how fashion and art intersect, to the sculpture-like dresses of various designers.
+Furthermore, our writers have attempted to answer the age-old question of whether or not fashion is indeed a form of art.
 I think we all agree on the answer: YES.
 In that same line of thought, let’s check out how fashion designers and their creations mirror art throughout history.
 There is a place where fashion literally meets art, it is the famous Met Gala!

 It began in 1948 under the direction of fashion publicist Eleanor Lambert.
 Though it started as a more intimate occasion, it has now turned into one of the fashion world’s most sought-after invitations.
 Vogue’s Editor in Chief, Anna Wintour, took over running the event in 1995.
 She moved it to the first Monday in May and made it what it is today, the fashion event of the season.

 Following on the heels of New York Fashion Week and the MTV Video Music Awards, the 2021 Met Gala served to add to a an already whirlwind week of spectacular fashion.
 The gala, one of two planned for this particular exhibition of fashion at the Met, showcased one certain aspect of America: the mixing of styles and cultures.
 This is evident in Naomi Osaka’s whole look from the Gala: the tennis star combined parts of both her Japanese and Haitian cultures.

 It is always exciting to see how the guests interpret each year’s theme.
 This year was no different, in that while many took the theme quite literally, others picked and chose what aspects of the American theme to display for the evening.
 Homages were made to Cher, to Grace Kelly, to Country music, to overall moments of fashion throughout history, and even the Statue of Liberty.